 If you would like to view historical data about errors or warnings when Twilio calls your webhook, you can use the Monitor REST API to retrieve alerts.
 You may also set up Monitor Alert Triggers to notify you when an error or warning occurs.

 Last, Twilio also provides a Request Inspector in the Console for each Voice Call.
 This Request Inspector is at the bottom of the call record in the Call Logs section of the Console, which can be found under Programmable Voice, and then in the Calls Section.

 The request inspector will show the exact HTTP request that Twilio made, along with the HTTP response that your web application provided.
 These logs are kept for 90 days.

 For more about the Request Inspector, as well as other tips for debugging, see this Support Article for Debugging your application.

 Twilio uses a pool of IP addresses to send webhook requests.
-As such, there is not a specific range of IP addresses that you should whitelist for Twilio webhooks.
+As such, there is not a specific range of IP addresses that you should allow for Twilio webhooks.
 Instead, we suggest that you consider placing some servers in a DMZ, and proxying the Twilio webhook request through those servers to your application servers.

 For more, see this Support Article about Which IP addresses will Twilio's requests come from?

 You can use ngrok or another tool to set up a tunnel between a web server running on your local computer, and a publicly accessible web URL that you can provide to Twilio to use for webhooks.